little-world/rust-course/projecta/03-string-interning.md

     }

     fn intern(&mut self, s: &str) -> &str {
-        // TODO: Check if string already interned using contains() if todo!("Check if !self.strings.contains(s)") {
+        // TODO: Check if string already in set
-            // TODO: Insert Box::from(s) into self.strings
-            todo!();
-        }
+        // TODO: First time seeing this string - allocate and store

-        // TODO: Get reference to the interned string from HashSet
+        // TODO: Return reference to the string in the set todo!()
-        // Hint: self.strings.get(s).unwrap()
-        // This works because we just inserted it if it wasn't there todo!()
     }